Single-cell

 Methods for characterisation of individual cells using a wide range of solutions.

 Bulk RNA transcriptomic methods have become very popular and give access to basic gene expression (GE) data on eg. whole tissues.
 However, any tissue is going to be composed of multiple cell types, and cells with a somewhat different agenda.
-To really dissect gene expression signals at the cellular level, one will need to look at gene expression at the single cell level.
+To really dissect gene expression signals at the cellular level, one may need to look at gene expression at the single cell level.

 Plate-based/split-pool single-cell sequencing